esallychang/modified_DGE_workshop/lessons/01b_DGE_setup_and_overview.md

 ### Loading data

 The main output of Salmon is a `quant.sf` file, and we have one of these for each individual sample in our dataset.
-An screenshot of the file is displayed below:
+An screenshot of the file (FOR WHICH SAMPLE) is displayed below:

 <img src="../img/quant_screenshot.png" width="400"/>